 - We follow the Worcestershire Safeguarding Children’s Partnership guidance and have systems in place to share concerns regarding children’s welfare with our Designated Safeguarding Leads, with parents and with relevant external agencies.

 - We actively support the Government's Prevent agenda, to counter radicalism and extremism.

-Staff are expected to adhere to the school’s Code of Conduct and to maintain a professional manner at all times.
-They must report any concerns about staff conduct to the Headteacher.
+Staff are expected to adhere to the school’s Code of Conduct and to maintain a professional manner at all times and must report any concerns about any staff conduct to the Headteacher.
 If there are any concerns about the conduct of the Headteacher, then these should be share with the Trust CEO Mr Dafydd Lawday.
 The staff “Whistleblowing Policy” has been discussed and adopted by all staff.